jellebaele/hobbyshop/api/README.md

 ```

 TODO:
-- [ ] Get all categories present in DB
+- [x] Get all categories present in DB
+- [ ] Link categories to products
+- [ ] Create new categories when not present
 - [ ] Get all units present in DB
 - [ ] Register verification via mail
 - [x] CRUD Product